Morris and the bundle of worries

 The book explores the importance of sharing worries and thereby learning to cope with and manage them.

-Any parent – and not just adoptive – wanting to bring up the subject of worries with their children and help them manage their fears and anxieties by sharing them.
+This book is for any parent or carer wanting to bring up the subject of worries with their children and help them manage their fears and anxieties by sharing them.

 Reviews